Flone-dnb/brutal-moria/README.md

 - Make visuals more colorful.
 - HP is now displayed in one row as "CURRENT / MAX" instead of having 2 rows.
 - Your inventory/equipment/gold weight now affects how fast you starve.
+- All prices are 50% higher compared to original.

 # Umoria COLOR